-Thursday is that pal with the ready smile and the steady advice.
-Or no advice.
-When you need it.
+Thursday is the pal with the ready smile and that steady style.

-Tiresome Tuesday still has so far to go and wibbly wobbly Wednesday is neither here nor there.
+Tiresome Tuesday still has so far to go, and wobbly Wednesday, well, he’s going nowhere, slow.

-Perhaps the ghost of a Catholic upbringing still flickers in some incensed alcove of my Thursday’s past.
+Maybe the ghost of a Catholic past flickers in the incensed alcoves of my Thursday’s past.

-As a boy I just loved Holy Thursday evening in the church.
-Lost in the Holy Week drama which was running until the weekend
+As a boy I just loved Holy Thursday evening in church.
+Lost in the Holy Week drama running until the weekend

 Even the choir and organ sounding right.
 Celestial even, the songs of praise resounding in the familiar rafters high above us.

-Flickering shadow people are shrinking and looming on candle-lighted walls.
-Our earthly bodies are scrunched in tight together on this polished wooden pew, as we inhale those heady holy ceremonial smells that have unchained our senses and fired our imagination.
+Flickering shadow people shrinking and looming on candle-lighted walls.
+Our earthly bodies scrunched in tight together on this polished wooden pew, as we inhale those incense smells to unchained our senses and fire our imagination.

-The faint high-pitched child’s trill and furtive wisps of whispered conversations only emphasise the charged silence.
+The faint high-pitched child’s trill and wisps of furtive conversations only emphasise the holy silence.

 The same soft light has shadowed those passed and present as the candles flicker at the side altar in front of me and the mellow rumble of the priest is narrating the story of Jesus and the Apostles and the Last Supper, the agony in the Garden and the rest.